 2019 is a Rugby World Cup year, meaning there's only going to be two matches this time round instead of the usual three-match series, and both matches are considered part of the 2019 Rugby Championship.

-The first game will be in Perth, while the second game heads to the All Black's home ground of Eden Park in Auckland.
+The first game was held in Perth before a record crowd at Optus Stadium, while the second game heads to the All Black's home ground of Eden Park in Auckland.

 - Game 1: Saturday, August 10 at 7:45pm AEST